 Before you insert them into a potting mix, there is an optional step that may help speed up the rooting process.
-Dip the end of each cutting into rooting hormone, and then simply insert into a small pot.
+Dip the end of each cutting into rooting hormone (link to Amazon), and then simply insert into a small pot.

 Keep the soil pretty moist to encourage rooting.
 Use your favorite potting mix, or any all-purpose mix to which you can add some perlite (2-3 parts potting mix to 1 part perlite).

 If you can, go ahead and

 The increased humidity will help lessen moisture loss through the leaves by transpiration.

 When I used the soil propagation method, I placed 5 cuttings in a 4 inch pot.
 Two of the cuttings didn’t make it, but 3 did.
 I always recommend taking more cuttings than you think you need, because not all of them may make it.